Home (Edward Sharpe and the Magnetic Zeros song)

 "Home" is a song written and recorded by American group Edward Sharpe and the Magnetic Zeros.
 It was released in January 2010 as the second single from the album, Up from Below.
 The song came in at number 73 on Australian radio station Triple J's 100 hottest songs of the past 20 years.

 Song

 The song is a duet between Alex Ebert and Jade Castrinos, with portions of spoken word from both.
-It features prominent use of whistling.
-In total, the song has nearly three minutes of whistling, including the opening melody.
-Other instruments include guitar, piano, and trumpet.
+Whistling is prominent in the song, totaling three minutes including the opening melody.
+Instruments include guitar, piano, and trumpet.

 Track listing

 Music video

 A music video for the song features a selection of clips of the band on tour in Australia.
 It was made by Ryan Gall, with cinematography from Gall, Petey Klein, Stephen Frizza and Hamish Siddins.